How to Recover Your Gmail, Facebook or Yahoo Account [Updated 2019]

 After this step, everything is in Instagram’s hands, and you will have to wait for a response from them.

 From the Login page, click the “Forgot” text on the right side of the password field.

-Next, you will be taken to a screen that asks for your registration email, alongside a CAPTCHA code.
+Next, you will be taken to a screen that asks for your email, phone, or username.

 Notice there isn’t an option in case you lost access to the email account you used to register the account.

 After this step, you will receive a link for a password reset link.
 Follow the on-screen instructions to change your password and get back into your account.

 How to prevent your accounts from getting hacked

 The best way to keep yourself safe is to prevent a hack from taking place in the first place.
 To help you with this, here’s a short checklist you can follow to keep your accounts safe: